Toba Batak language

 Toba Batak (/ˈtoʊbə ˈbætək/) is an Austronesian language spoken in North Sumatra province in Indonesia.
 It is part of a group of languages called Batak.
 There are approximately 1,610,000 Toba Batak speakers, living to the east, west and south of Lake Toba.
-Historically it was written using Batak script, but the Latin script is now used for most writing.
+Historically it was written using the Batak script, but the Latin script is now used for most writing.